akbari4yaseen/qrcode-app/README.md

 ---

-This documentation outlines the core functions of the **QRCode-App** and how it integrates with related backend services.
+This documentation outlines the core functions of the **QRCode-App**, its deployment details, and how it integrates with related backend services.
 For further technical details or troubleshooting, refer to the additional developer guides or system architecture documents.